freesewing/freesewing/markdown/org/docs/designs/cathrin/notes/en.md

 on drafting an underbust corset.

-So, I essentially implemented those instructions in code, and the rest is history as the original project got abaondoned.
+So, I essentially implemented those instructions in code, and the rest is history as the original project got abandoned.

 This design is named `cathrin` after Cathrin Åhlén who taught me (and others) how to draft such a thing.